dotlang/language/doc/RFE.md

 If you want to have isolated changes, then assign by copy makes sense.
 = = =
 Regarding a change on a big data structure stored on disk: Can we prevent duplication?
 1. read disk contents into local variable db -> db must be declared val because it is capturing output of a function. if we do this, we cannot change it in the next step.
 Actually we may be able to store result of a function as a var.
 Because if that function shares it's result with other threads, it must send them `val`s.
 So it needs to copy the result.
+But what if it was a val from the beginning?
 2. make changes to db -> no copy, it is a var
 3. return db -> no copy, return the var
 4. outside: assign db to a val. -> no copy